renovatebot/renovate/docs/usage/install-github-app.md

 ---
-title: GitHub App Installation
+title: GitHub App installation
 description: How to install the Renovate GitHub App
 ---

-# GitHub App Installation
+# GitHub app installation

 Installing/Enabling the Renovate GitHub App is fairly simple, and no different to any other GitHub App.